-Building effective responses to climate change requires an understanding of how gender inequality affects multiple issues: access to, and control of, resources; institutional structures; social, cultural and formal networks; and decisionmaking processes.
+Building effective responses to climate change requires an understanding of how gender inequality affects multiple issues: access to, and control of, resources; institutional structures; social, cultural and formal networks; and decision-making processes.
+Therefore, the collection, presentation and analysis of sex- and gender-disaggregated data is valuable to facilitate the identification of those existing and potential inequalities and inform the modality and scope of response.

 A wealth of research over the last twenty years has demonstrated that policies and interventions accounting for these differences have a better chance of sustained and successful impact on communities.
-Past experience with development programmes has demonstrated how policies, programmes and interventions undertaken without any explicit focus on gender perspectives or sensitivity of the barriers caused by genderbased discrimination result in outcomes which are uneven, and they can further exacerbate injustice and inequality by wasting resources, and undermining development gains, particularly for women and girls.
+Past experience with development programmes has demonstrated how policies, programmes, and interventions undertaken without any explicit focus on gender perspectives or sensitivity of the barriers caused by gender-based discrimination result in outcomes which are uneven.
+These short-sighted interventions can further exacerbate injustice and inequality by wasting resources, and undermining development gains, particularly for women and girls.
 Systematic mainstreaming of gender into climate policies and interventions ensures:

-- Climate policy and action is appropriate to local context by addressing the different perspectives, roles, rights, needs, priorities and interests of men and women as stakeholders. - Climate approaches will be more efficient, effective, responsive and provide broader benefits when women and men are included in compensation and shared benefits. - Equal access to opportunities, resources, decision-making and benefits of climate action and responses. - Empowerment of women where gaps exist in distribution of power, resources, services, participation, overcoming institutional and socio-cultural barriers to women's engagement. - Both women and men's knowledge, concerns and experience are taken into consideration. - Meeting moral and legal obligations under the UN and its conventions, including the UN Declaration on Human Rights and Convention on the Elimination of all Forms of Discrimination Against Women.
+- Climate policy and action is appropriate to local context by addressing the different perspectives, roles, rights, needs, priorities, and interests of men and women as stakeholders. - Climate approaches will be more efficient, effective, responsive, and provide broader benefits when women and men are included in compensation and shared benefits. - Equal access to opportunities, resources, decision-making and benefits of climate action and responses. - Empowerment of women where gaps exist in distribution of power, resources, services, participation, overcoming institutional and socio-cultural barriers to women's engagement. - Both women and men's knowledge, concerns, and experience are taken into consideration. - Meeting moral and legal obligations under the UN and its conventions, including the UN Declaration on Human Rights and Convention on the Elimination of all Forms of Discrimination Against Women.

-HOW HAS GENDER BEEN INTEGRATED INTO DECISIONS UNDER THE UNFCCC?
+HOW IS GENDER INTEGRATED INTO UNFCCC DECISIONS?

+During the past decade, the UNFCCC - the only one of three Conventions adopted at the 1992 Earth Summit that lacked mandates on women's rights and gender equality from the outset - has made major strides in integrating gender across all thematic areas in the negotiations.

+The Lima Work Programme on Gender (LWPG) was launched in 2014.
+In 2015, the Paris Agreement recognised the need for gender equality as a preambular principle for all climate action.
+The LWPG was extended for three years in 2016, and a two-year gender action plan (GAP) was adopted in 2017.
+In 2019, the implementation of the LWPG and GAP was reviewed, and a five-year Enhanced Lima Work Programme on Gender and its gender action plan (Decision 3/CP.25) was adopted at COP25.

-In the last few years, the UNFCCC - the only one out of three Rio Conventions10 that lacked mandates on women's rights and gender equality from the outset - has made major strides in integrating gender across all thematic areas in the negotiations.
-Most notably in recent years, a gender action plan (GAP) was adopted in 2017; the Lima Work Programme on Gender was launched in 2014; and the Paris Agreement recognised the need for gender equality as a preambular principle for all climate action.
-Decisions have aimed to enhance gender equality via both policy and practice, encouraging gender balance in decision-making as well as responsiveness to gender issues in the development, implementation and monitoring of climate change policies and actions.
+Outside of these key gender-focused decisions, decisions in various thematic areas have aimed to enhance gender equality via both policy and practice, encouraging gender balance in decision-making as well as responsiveness to gender issues in the development, and implementation and monitoring of climate change policies and actions.
+Every major thematic area of the negotiations has at least one reference to gender within its decisions.